 We continue to adopt the Quoted Companies Alliance ("QCA") Corporate Governance Code, which is deemed to be the most suitable governance framework for Fintel, aligned to our strategy, size, nature of business and resources.
-You can find out more within our Statement of compliance with the QCA Corporate Governance Code.
+You can find out more here.

-You can learn more about our approach to corporate governance by reading Corporate Governance report section of the Annual Report.
+You can learn more about our approach to corporate governance by reading Corporate Governance report section of the Annual Report and Accounts.

 A robust risk management framework is key to maintaining our long-term success and allows us to effectively identify, evaluate and manage the risks faced by Fintel.

-An overview of the risk management framework (which has been further strengthened through the formation of an Enterprise Risk and Business Performance Steering Group in 2022) and a summary of the current principal risks can be found in the risk management report section of the Annual Report.
+An overview of the risk management framework (which has been further strengthened through the formation of an Enterprise Risk and Business Performance Steering group in 2022) and a summary of the current principal risks can be found in our latest Annual Report and Accounts here.